Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the consequences of exchange of contracts in property transactions.
-Focus your revision on:
+For SQE1, you are required to understand the consequences of exchange of contracts in property transactions, with a focus on the following syllabus points:

 - The legal effect of exchanging contracts and when the contract becomes binding

-- The obligations of each party after exchange and before completion
+- The obligations of each party after exchange and before completion, including the seller’s constructive trust and duty of care

-- The remedies available if completion is delayed or fails to occur
+- The remedies available if completion is delayed or fails to occur, including compensation, notice to complete, rescission, damages, and specific performance

-- The effect of death or insolvency after exchange but before completion
+- The effect of death or insolvency after exchange but before completion, and the role of personal representatives and trustees in bankruptcy

 Test Your Knowledge